kalidavide/Walkie_Talkie_Pi/README.md

 4. If the primary server goes down, the client switches to a backup node.
 5. When the primary returns, it reconnects automatically.

+See also the detailed user guide in the repository
+**Walkie_Talkie_Pi_Bedienungsanleitung.pdf** for complete setup and operating instructions.

 ---

 ## Troubleshooting & Diagnostics